bill-kerr/bkerr.dev/src/content/blog/creating-a-blazing-fast-site-with-netlify-and-astro.md

 ### **Image Loading**

-There are three steps I took to improving image loading speed.
+There are three steps I took to improve image loading speed.

 - I converted all images to `.webp` or `.svg`.
 These formats have smaller file sizes than `.jpg` or `.png`.
 - I set explicit widths and heights on `<img>` tags.
 This allows the browser to know ahead of time how much space to reserve for an image.
 It also helps eliminate layout shift.